Quality Inn & Suites

 The night sky comes to life at this impressive planetarium.
 Join the audience in the theater for an educational trip through the heavens; visit the rooftop observatory for a view of the planets; or kick back and enjoy a laser show set to rock music.
 The planetarium also hosts traditional, live star talks.
 A store features a multitude of science-oriented materials.
 Tickets are sold in the lobby 30 minutes before show time.

 Founded in 1993, this museum is the first in Nebraska dedicated exclusively to Latinos.
 The art, culture and history featured here represent many countries.
 Works on display come from both North America and South America.
 Lectures and classes complement exhibits, while films and slide presentations offer a view into Latino culture.
-The museum also hosts workshops.
+The museum also hosts workshops for the community.

 Since its inception in 1976, Omaha Children's Museum has been a special place where children can challenge themselves, discover how the world works and learn through play.
 The mission of Omaha Children's Museum is to engage the imagination and create excitement about learning.
 The museum's permanent exhibits include the Charlie Campbell Science and Technology Center, Creative Arts Center and Imagination Playground early childhood area.
 In addition to its permanent exhibits, Omaha Children's Museum offers outreach and community programs, traveling exhibitions, field trips, summer camps and early childhood education programs.